Theravada Buddhism in Cambodia

 Theravada Tradition

 As Theravada spread across Southeast Asia, it interacted with and incorporated aspects of local religious traditions, including elements of animism.
-Spirits or Naek Ta are widely believed in and venerated playing roles in the arenas of ritual, and the construction and orientation of temples.4 In Cambodia, and Southeast Asia in general, the line between formal and popular religion is blurry.
+Spirits or Naek Ta are widely believed in and venerated playing roles in the arenas of ritual, and the construction and orientation of temples.

 For more information on Theravada Buddhism or Buddhism in general, please visit The Pluralism Project website's page on Buddhism.